PetervanHaeringen/hello-world/README.md

 Some friends were really caught up by this coding, from assembly on upwards As the coding hardware developed and the coding software evolved, my interest is once more there.
-The revolutionizing development of AI systems make me want to keep in touch with its development Not in the least for the moral and ethical consequences op it.
+The revolutionizing development of AI systems make me want to keep in touch with its development Not in the least for the moral and ethical consequences of it.
 So I started studying python, dived into software testing.
 Wrote some coding.
 Now I'm preparing to find my way into a community so large it dazzles me.